RobertARandolph/AdmiralBumbleBee.com/_posts/2019-03-15-Things-I-dont-hate-about-Digital-Performer-10.md

 I had a bunch of prepared content for DP10, but it appears that other press, including MOTU, managed to cover the same topics I was going to.
 I _hate_ duplicating content and I avoid it if possible.
 I sorted those posts away. **THIS IS NOT A THOROUGH REVIEW**.
 It's just the things I like about the update.

-Let me walk you through what I like about DP 10, and why I'm back to using DP10 as my main driver. ([I switched to Cubase in Aug 28, 2018]({% post_url 2018-08-29-Cubase-and-Me %}) while waiting for DP10 if you don't remember.
-I will still be using Cubase heavily though ;))
+Let me walk you through what I like about DP 10, and why I'm back to using DP10 as my main driver. ([I switched to Cubase in Aug 28, 2018]({% post_url 2018-08-29-Cubase-and-Me %}) while waiting for DP10 if you don't remember.)

 {% assign dp = site.posts | where: "series", "dp" | sort: 'date' %}
 <ul>